lupyuen/stm32bluepill-makecode/README.md

 ### Running on Windows Ubuntu Bash

-Because Docker is not supported on Windows Ubuntu, we will install a dummy `docker` command to intervene manually during the build.
+Because Docker is not supported on Windows Ubuntu, we will install a dummy `docker` command that will use the local shell to build instead of using `docker`.
 Run these commands inside `pxt-maker`:

 ```bash
 chmod +x scripts/docker